 Other destinations may require proof of vaccination.
 If you have connecting flights, make note of any country requirements for transit travel.
 Be prepared to comply with all requirements.
 Here are a few resources:

 - US Embassies COVID-19 information

 - IATA TravelCentre

-- Check guidance from your airline carrier
+- Information from your airline carrier as most countries are being very cautious about the entry of foreigners, even if you are vaccinated